cstarkjp/Langevin/docs/how-to-install.md

 # How to install

+0. *Experimental*: using `uv`, the creation of a virtual Python environment, installation of dependent packages, and installation of `lvn` itself can all be done with just:

+        uv venv

+        source .venv/bin/activate

+        uv pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/  lvn

 1. Install Python $\geq$ 3.12 and the following packages, ideally in a Python environment:
     - `numpy`
     - `jupyter`